Public Spaces Protection Order (PSPO)

 How to have your say

-The consultation period for the vehicluar nuisance PSPO ended at midnight on 7 September 2025.
-Feedback provided by residents and local businesses of the district included whether they agree or disagree with the proposals, offer any further comments or suggestions, and share experiences of this type of anti-social behaviour in the Braintree District.
+The consultation period for the vehicular nuisance PSPO ended at midnight on 7 September 2025.
+Feedback provided by residents and local businesses of the district included whether they agree or disagree with the proposals, offer any further comments or suggestions, and share experiences of this type of vehicular nuisance in the Braintree District.

 Your feedback will be analysed and shared with the cabinet member for stronger communities who has delegated authority as to the implementation of the Public Spaces Protection Order (PSPO).
 Updates on the proposed PSPO will be published on this page once available.